davidfekke/fek.io/src/blog/2021-05-12/build-your-own-developer-tools-in-node-js.md

 <iframe width="700" height="393" src="https://youtube.com/embed/cKVgbKFRV8U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 I did a presentation a couple of years ago to JaxNode User Group about building your own tools.
-As an user it is very common to find yourself repeating the same series of commands over and over again.
-In software development you often here about the [SOLID principles](https://www.baeldung.com/solid-principles).
+As a user it is very common to find yourself repeating the same series of commands over and over again.
+In software development you often hear about the [SOLID principles](https://www.baeldung.com/solid-principles).
 One of those principles is DRY principle, which stands for Don't Repeat Yourself.

 If you don't want to repeat yourself as a developer, why would you want to do it as a user?
 This is one of the reasons why I build my own tools.
 Here are some examples of tasks I ran across where I built my own tools.